…in which I squelch in circles around swamps, ingest circular sausages and fail to circulate with cyclists.

 Head south along the fence, don’t go off to the left.
 Cut the corner and cross the wall by means of a ladderstile (below).

 Find the marker post at the fence (above).
 OS Locate puts it at 645 619, which is a gnat’s south of where the NTG map (p.
 149) very unhelpfully suggests cutting the corner.
-On the ground, The Way hugs the fence then turns more or less a right angle away from it at this marker.
+On the ground, The Way hugs the fence then turns more or less a right angle away from it to the east at this marker.
 If you cut the corner you’ll plough through a morass of gigantic tussocks threaded with deep puddles.

 Aim for this ladder stile (below).
 OS Locate tells me it’s at 652 616, a smidge west of the location shown on the NTG map (p.
 149).
 The house below it is Greenriggs.
 If you can see down in front of you a farmhouse with a large Ash tree, that’s Ash Cleugh and you’ve gone too far west, in which case you’ll need to pick your way back through appalling bogs to this ladder stile.
 Next time I’ll probably try to walk a bearing from the marker post at 645 619 towards Highside.
 On approaching Highside the ladder stile should be visible just down the slope to the right.
 Famous last words.

 Looking eastish from the ladder stile (below), you can see how the buildings of Highside are not far away on the skyline.

 Over this ladder stile and down the slope it’s just a matter of paddling through the small but challenging swamp onto another ladderstile into what is effectively the back garden of Greenriggs.
 (Update – in September 2018 the swamp had been tamed with flagstones).
 Navigation along the Maiden Way to Knarsdale is then straightforward.

 At Knarsdale The Way heads up to Merry Knowe, though it’s tempting to walk along the A689 from the pub and even more so from the campsite at Stone Hall Farm.
 To be honest the Merry Knowe loop is just a country walk through farmland, apart from the pretty crossing of the Knar Burn which might be worth the effort in summer.